software-mansion/react-native-reanimated/README.md

 ```js
 jsDebug(node, type = 'log')
 ```
 `message` cannot be `animatedNode` and could be omitted.
-If there's given message it will concatenated with `node`. `type` could be 'log', 'warn', 'error' of any other console log type supported by React Native.
+If there's given message it will concatenated with `node`. `type` could be 'log', 'warn', 'error' or any other console log type supported by React Native.

 ---
 ### `interpolate`